The Art of Racing in the Rain (film): Plot

-Eve falls seriously ill, which Enzo detects through a change in her odour.
-Eve is diagnosed with brain cancer.
-She and Zoë move in with Eve's parents during her treatment.
-As her cancer progresses, Eve admits to Enzo that she doesn't fear death.
-Enzo sees Eve's death.
+Eve falls gravely ill, which Enzo detects through a change in her odour.
+Diagnosed with brain cancer, she and Zoë move in with Eve's parents during her treatment.
+As the cancer progresses, Eve tells Enzo she does not fear death.
+Enzo watches Eve die.

-At Eve's funeral, Maxwell accuses Denny of putting his racing career ahead of his family and demands custody of Zoë, threatening to sue if Denny does not comply.
+At Eve's funeral, accusing Denny of putting racing before his family, Maxwell demands custody of Zoë and threatens to sue if Denny does not comply.
 Furious at his insinuation of negligence, Denny attempts to leave.
 Maxwell grabs him and Denny shoves him away, causing Maxwell to fall and allegedly break a rib.

-Maxwell reports the incident to the police and Denny is arrested on a 4th-degree assault charge.
-If Denny loses the case, he faces three months incarceration plus permanent loss of custody of Zoë to his in-laws.
-Denny continues racing and is offered a job in Maranello, testing prototypes for Ferrari.
-He declines due to his court case, but promises he will accept if he wins.
+Reporting the incident to the police, Denny is arrested on a 4th-degree assault charge.
+If he loses the case, he faces three months incarceration plus permanent loss of custody of Zoë.
+Continuing racing, Ferrari offers Danny a job in Maranello, testing prototypes.
+He declines due to his court case, but promises to accept if he wins.

-A frustrated Denny goes jogging in the rain with Enzo, who has slowed in his advanced age and is falling behind.
-Enzo attempts to follow Denny across the street and is hit by a car.
-Denny rushes Enzo to the vet and uses the last of his savings to pay for his emergency treatment.
+Frustrated, Denny goes jogging in the rain with Enzo, who has slowed in his advanced age and falls behind.
+Enzo attempts to follow him crossing the street but is hit by a car.
+Denny rushes him to the vet and drains his savings to pay for the emergency treatment.

 Financially and emotionally exhausted, Denny signs an out-of-court settlement, giving up custody of Zoë for visitation and erasing the assault charge.
-However, Enzo grabs the legal document and destroys it, inspiring Denny to continue to fight.
+However, Enzo destroys the legal document, inspiring Denny to fight.
 At the trial, a conflicted Trish admits she did not see Denny assault Maxwell.
 With the charges dropped, Denny accepts the position with Ferrari.
-When Maxwell and Trish come to Zoë's ninth birthday party, Denny forgives both of them, wanting them in Zoë's life.
+When Maxwell and Trish come to Zoë's ninth birthday party, Denny forgives them both, wanting them in Zoë's life.

 Over the next few weeks, Enzo's health rapidly deteriorates.
-Realizing that his best friend is dying, Denny drives him around the track in a race car for his first and only time.
-Lamenting he will not be able to continue on caring for his family in Italy, Enzo accepts the good life he's had and looks forward to his new life, hoping he will come back as a human.
+Realizing his best friend is dying, Denny races him around the track for his first and only time.
+Lamenting he will not be able to accompany his family in Italy, Enzo accepts the good life he has had and looks forward to his new one, hoping to become reincarnated as a human.

 Eight years later, Denny, now a successful Formula One driver for Scuderia Ferrari, lives in Italy with Zoë.
-After a practice session, a young fan with golden hair approaches Denny for an autograph and introduces himself as Enzo.
-Denny smiles, says the boy reminds him of an old friend, and suggests he come back when he's ready to race.
+After a practice session, a young fan with golden hair approaches him for an autograph, introducing himself as Enzo.
+Denny smiles, saying he reminds him of an old friend, and suggests he return when he is ready to race.